spmallette/java-dse-driver/manual/speculative_execution/README.md

-Speculative executions are controlled by an instance of [SpeculativeExecutionPolicy][sep] provided when initializing the `Cluster`.
+Speculative executions are controlled by an instance of [SpeculativeExecutionPolicy][sep] provided when initializing the `DseCluster`.
 This policy defines the threshold after which a new speculative execution will be triggered.

 [sep]: http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/core/policies/SpeculativeExecutionPolicy.html